tufts-ml/bdl-transfer-learning/README.md

 Shwartz-Ziv et al. (2022)’s SimCLR snapshots can be found at https://github.com/hsouri/BayesianTransferLearning

 ## Downloading our experiments
-Our experiments can be found at https://tufts.box.com/v/bdl-transfer-learning.
+A zip file of all our experiments can be found at https://tufts.box.com/v/bdl-transfer-learning.

 ## Citation